+Contact Person:

+Mailing Address:

+City State Zip Code

+Telephone Number:

+Fax Number:

-Telephone Number: Fax Number: Contact Person's Email Address: 2.
-Customer hereby advises CSP that it deems the information obtained pursuant to this Authorization to be confidential and therefore requests that such information not be divulged to any third party, except as required to participate in the PJM Load Response Programs.
-3. This Authorization shall terminate as follows (mark ONE of the options below): This Authorization shall be perpetual and shall not terminate unless written notice is provided to CSP at least days in advance.
-This Authorization shall automatically terminate on, with no further notice to CSP being required.
-4. I understand that termination of this Authorization will not affect any action that CSP took in reliance on this Authorization before it automatically terminated or before CSP received Customer's written notice of termination.
-5. The undersigned affirms that he/she has authority to execute this Authorization on behalf of Customer.
-IN WITNESS WHEREOF, Customer executes this Authorization to be effective as of the date written below.
+Contact Person's Email Address:

+2. Customer hereby advises CSP that it deems the information obtained Authorization to be confidential and therefore requests that such information party, except as required to participate in the PJM Load Response. ation not be divulged to

+3. This Authorization shall terminate as follows (mark ONE of the option ns below):

+This Authorization shall be perpetual and shall not terminate unles provided to CSP at least days in advance. ss written notice is

+This Authorization shall automatically terminate onfurther notice to CSP being required. , with no

+4. I understand that termination of this Authorization will not affect any a in reliance on this Authorization before it automatically terminated or be Customer's written notice of termination.

+5. The undersigned affirms that he/she has authority to execute this Aut Customer. thorization on behalf of

+IN WITNESS WHEREOF, Customer executes this Authorization to be ewritten below. effective as of the date

+Customer:

+By:

+Print Name

+Title

+Signature